aborazmeh/awesome-palestine/README.md

 #

 <div align="center" stlye="font-weight=bold">
-Show some ❤️ for humanity by sharing [this repository](https://github.com/aborazmeh/awesome-palestine) with others.
+Show some ❤️ for humanity by sharing <a href="https://github.com/aborazmeh/awesome-palestine" target="_blank">this repository</a> with others.
 </div>